 Glencadam distillery was founded in the historic city of Brechin in 1825, just over a year after the passing of the famous excise act of 1823.
 The brainchild of one George Cooper, Glencadam was constructed just 200 yards from the North Port distillery, yet whilst North Port was closed in 1983, Glencadam has flourished in recent years under new ownership and is beginning to earn a reputation for its single malt, after decades as a producer of blend fodder.

-George Cooper sold his new distillery after just 3 years, beginning a succession of different owners which eventually culminated in the site’s purchase in 1891 by Glasgow based blender Gilmour Thompson & Co.
+George Cooper sold his new distillery after just 3 years, beginning a succession of different owners that eventually culminated in the site’s purchase in 1891 by Glasgow based blender Gilmour Thompson & Co.

 Gilmour Thompson remained in charge for over 50 years, overseeing two periods of closure thanks to the wartime rationing of both fuel and grain stocks.
 During the conflict, distillery warehousing was used as barracks for the troops and the site of the regimental commissary can still be seen in the grass outside No. 2 warehouse today.

-The 10 year old is bottled at an impressively high 46% abv, without the use of chill filtering.
+The 10-year-old is bottled at 46% abv, without the use of chill filtering.
 It retails in the UK for around £35 a bottle.

 Smell: Fresh Fruit, White Wine, Straw, Biscuit & Vanilla.

 Taste: Malt, some light Spice, Vanilla Fudge, Green Fruits and a touch of Oak.

 Thoughts: Exceptionally good value.
 A subtle flavour profile is boosted by that 46% bottling strength, adding a depth of character and roundness of flavour that would likely have been lost at a lower abv.